-On February 8, 2021, the Federal Energy Regulatory Commission ("FERC" or the "Commission") approved a Stipulation and Consent Agreement ("Settlement") between the Office of Enforcement ("OE") and Alliance NYGT LLC ("NYGT").
-The Settlement resolves OE's investigation into whether NYGT violated Commission regulations and several provisions of the New York Independent System Operator ("NYISO") Market Administration and Control Services Tariff ("MST") when it submitted offers and information to NYISO that did not accurately reflect the fuel type used to run its generators, and failed to respond completely, accurately, and timely to NYISO's subsequent inquiries.
-NYGT agreed to disgorge \$369,264.19 plus \$94,710.09 in interest, pay a civil penalty of \$420,000, and be subject to compliance monitoring.
-NYGT stipulated to the facts set forth in Section II of the Settlement and, notably, also admitted the violations of 18 C.F.R. §§ 35.41(a)-(b) and the provisions of the MST set forth in Section III.
+On Feb.
+8, the Federal Energy Regulatory Commission approved a stipulation and consent agreement between the FERC Office of Enforcement and Alliance NYGT LLC.[1]

+The settlement resolves the Office of Enforcement's investigation into whether NYGT violated FERC regulations, and several provisions of the New York Independent System Operator, or NYISO, market administration and control services tariff, or MST, when it submitted offers and information to NYISO that did not accurately reflect the fuel type used to run its generators, and failed to respond completely, accurately and timely to NYISO's subsequent inquiries.

+NYGT agreed to disgorge \$369,264.19 plus \$94,710.09 in interest, pay a civil penalty of \$420,000 and be subject to compliance monitoring.
+NYGT stipulated to the facts set forth in Section II of the settlement and, notably, also admitted the violations of Title 18, Code of Federal Regulations Sections 35.41(a)-(b), and the provisions of the MST set forth in Section III.[2]